bazizi/ServiceNow_GlideRecord_API/README.md

 #gr.set_credentials("YOUR USERNAME GOES HERE", "YOUR PASSWORD GOES HERE")

 #The following command indicates that only 150 of the results should be updated (the default is 100 per query)
-#Also if you want to update all records, simple use 'gr.setRowCount("")' (no quotes)
+#Also if you want to update all records, simple use gr.setRowCount("")
 gr.setRowCount(150)

 gr.addEncodedQuery('active=true^contact_type=self-service')